Dynamic Reconfiguration of Mission Parameters in Underwater Human-Robot Collaboration: Experimental Results

 \subsection{Training the CNN Model}

-The CNN model is implemented using TensorFlow \cite{abadi2016tensorflow} and trained on a Linux machine (CPU) over $35$K rgb-images of hand gestures ($3.5$K for each class).
+The CNN model is implemented using TensorFlow \cite{abadi2016tensorflow} and trained on a Linux machine (CPU) over $35$K RGB-images of hand gestures ($3.5$K for each class).
 Training data contain $32\times 32\times 3$ images from both underwater and terrestrial environments.
 A few samples from the training images are shown in Fig. \ref{data} and details about our CNN model are provided in Fig. \ref{Arch}.
-Additional $4$K images are used for validation and a separate $1$K images are used as a test-set.
+An additional $4$K images are used for validation and a separate $1$K images are used as a test-set.

-It takes about a couple of hours to train the model over $50$ epochs while it reaches a training accuracy of $0.997$.
-Once the network is trained, model parameters are saved, which is loaded later during testing to perform inference.
+It takes about two hours to train the model over $50$ epochs after which it reaches a training accuracy of $0.997$.
+Once the network is trained, model parameters are saved, which are loaded later during testing to perform inference.
 Fig. \ref{train} illustrates the learning behavior of the network in terms of training loss and classification accuracy.
 Maximum validation accuracy of $0.986$ is achieved after $50$ epochs of training, and the test-set accuracy is $0.969$.
 Fig. \ref{conf} shows the confusion matrix based on test-set performance of the model.